Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs)

-Accessory Dwelling Units (ADUs) are known by many names: granny flats, in-law units, backyard cottages, secondary units and more.
+Accessory Dwelling Units (ADUs) have been known by many names: granny flats, in-law units, backyard cottages, secondary units and more.
 No matter what you call them, ADUs are an innovative, affordable, effective option for adding much-needed housing in California.
 HCD is the state’s leader on local ADU ordinances, which — while optional — have grown exponentially in number as more cities, counties, and homeowners become interested in ADUs as one solution to increasing the supply of affordable housing.

 What are the benefits of ADUs?